srevn/kqexec/README.md

 3. **Security monitoring**: Log all changes to sensitive directories
 4. **Backup verification**: Ensure backup jobs complete by monitoring the creation of expected files
 5. **Hidden file monitoring**: Track changes in user configuration directories like .config
+5. **Sync files or folders:**: Keep mirror of documents in multiple locations with rsync

 ## Running as a Service